Attriumph/Fullstack-Tiny-URL-Service/README.md

     year new URL = 104mb * 365 = 37960mb < 40GB
     Therefore, singe Machine can handle!

-### 5.evolve：update and modify
+### 5. Evolve：update and modify
-* how to support random? random(0,range)
+* how to support random?
+  - random(0,range)
-* how to avoid conflicting? try again
+* how to avoid conflicting?
+  - try again
-* how to implement time-limited service? expire/state
+* how to implement time-limited service?
+  - expire/state
-* how to cache? pre-load  + replacement
+* how to cache?
+  - pre-load  + replacement

 ## Summary：